-In this edition of the ‘CEOInsights,’ as part of the Great Manager Awards, we have Mr. Dalip Sehgal, CEO at Nexus Malls, India.
-In his conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, he shares his thoughts on leadership and crucial competencies for managers.
+In this edition of the ceo Insights, we have Dalip Sehgal, CEO - Nexus Malls, India.
+In his conversation with Mr. Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: Who do you look up to for inspiration?

 Dalip: In this whole journey of 60 plus years, the inspirations and mentorships have changed over a while.
 So let me start, as usual, the best place to start with, is right at the beginning, growing up as a kid, my first inspiration and biggest influence was my maternal grandmother.
 She had six kids, and she became a widow very early in life.
 I think my inspiration was her determination because she single-headedly looked after their upbringing.

 A large part of my childhood was influenced by what I saw with her.
 And that, in a sense, helped me over the years.
 Especially when there is something that puts me on the back foot and when skies are blue, I think about this wonderful person who managed everything and overcame all the challenges beautifully.

 “The one who is not courageous enough to take risks will accomplish nothing in life.”

 Second inspiration usually comes when one is in school or college, which is the time when teachers become great influencers for an individual.
 For me, I grew up in different places, and so I had to move from one school to another every once in three to four years.
 When I was in class eight, I went to a school called St. John’s and this was when I spent a lot of time with my father, who was very dedicated for me to get good education.